MLoth/Dev-setup-basics-JS-TS/README.md

 ## Git

 A good way of working with .git can be gitflow.
 Use 1.
-[Gitkraken](https://www.gitkraken.com) (you have a student license by using your Howest emailaddress) or 2.
+[Gitkraken](https://www.gitkraken.com) (you have a student license by using your Howest email address) or 2.
 [Fork](https://git-fork.com), for an easier approach.